 (The following was written back in mid-1999 and pre-dates the original “Marlboro Musings” column of years ago.
 In truth, it was the first piece of its kind that that I had written for the Marlboro Herald-Advocate, and actually served to inspire me to initiate that column.
 It is also one of the pieces that I wrote back then that I received the most comments about, often regarding requests for copies “for the fridge,” or to a serviceman overseas, or a kid off at college, or for other distant family members.
-In fact, every now and then, I still get asked of it.
-And somehow these old words ring even truer now than they did then–and my appreciation grows ever deeper.
+In fact, every now and then, I still get asked about it.
+And somehow these old words ring even truer now than they did back then—and my appreciation grows ever deeper.
 Thus qualified, a “Marlboro Musings” flashback, “Home”. — GB)

 “There’s NO place like home!”